-- 1. To understand the concept and components of biodiversity. - 2.
-To Sensitize the role and need of biodiversity conservation in the context of various developmental - To evaluate the level of biodiversity. - 4.
+- 1. To understand the concept and components of biodiversity. - To Sensitize the role and need of biodiversity conservation in the context of various developmental pathways of mankind - 3.
+To evaluate the level of biodiversity. - 4.
 To estimate the significance of biodiversity to protect environment.